Detecting and Fixing Ponding Water on Flat Roofs: A Step-by-Step Guide

 Step 3: Fixing Ponding Water on Flat Roofs

-Fixing Ponding Water On Flat Roofs
+Fixing Ponding Water on Flat Roofs

 Now that you know what causes ponding water on a flat roof, here are some solutions to prevent it from occurring again, and damaging your property.